Graphical combinatorics and a distributive law for modular operads: Definitions and examples

 Informally, the multiplication and contraction operations describe rules for \textit{collapsing} edges of graphs that represent formal compositions of elements.
 The coherence axioms (M1)-(M4) say that this is independent of the order in which the edges are collapsed.

 \begin{rmk} A \emph{non-unital modular operad} $(S, \diamond, \zeta)$ is a graphical species $S$ equipped with a multiplication $\diamond$ and contraction $\zeta$ satisfying (M1)-(M4), but without the requirement of a multiplicative unit.
 These form a category $\nuCSM$ whose morphisms are morphisms in $\GS$ that preserve the multiplication and contraction operations.
-Non-unital modular operads are the subject of \cref{sec: non-unital}. \end{rmk}

-To provide context and motivation for the constructions that follow, the remainder of this section is devoted to examples.

-\begin{ex} {\textbf{Getzler-Kapranov modular operads.}} We equip the monochrome graphical species $M : (M_{X} = \N)_{X \in \fiso}$, with a unital multiplication $(+, 0 \in M_\two)$ induced by addition in $\N$: and a contraction $t$ induced by the successor operation:
+Non-unital modular operads are the subject of \cref{sec: non-unital}. \end{rmk} To provide context and motivation for the constructions that follow, the remainder of this section is devoted to examples. \begin{ex} {\textbf{Getzler-Kapranov modular operads.}} The monochrome graphical species $M$ given by $M_{X} = \N$ for all $X \in \fiso$, admits a unital multiplication $(+, 0 \in M_\two)$ induced by addition in $\N$, and a contraction $t$ induced by the successor operation:

-Since a compact oriented surface with boundary is determined, up to homeomorphism, by its genus and number of boundary components, $(M, + , s)$ models gluing of topological surfaces along boundary components (see \cref{fig. gluing}).
-Monochrome objects $(S, \gamma)$ of the slice category $\CSM\ov M$ describe a bigraded set $(S^\gamma(g,n))_{g,n}$ with operations
+Since a compact oriented surface with boundary is determined, up to homeomorphism, by its genus and number of boundary components, the combinatorics of $(M, + , s)$ describe gluing of topological surfaces along boundary components (see \cref{fig. gluing}).
+A monochrome object $(S, \gamma)$ of the slice category $\CSM\ov M$ describes a bigraded set $(S^\gamma(g,n))_{g,n}$ with operations

 and may encode (moduli spaces) of geometric structures on surfaces.
 For example, the Deligne-Mumford compactification $\overline {\mathcal M}_{g,n}$ of the moduli space of genus $g$ smooth algebraic curves with $n$ marked points, may be described, via Belyi's Theorem, in terms of the space of genus $g$ Riemann surfaces with $n$ nodes, and the spaces $\overline {\mathcal M}_n \defeq \coprod_{g \in \N} \overline {\mathcal M}_{g,n}$ form a monochrome modular operad (c.f.~\cite[Example~6.2]{GK98}).